KevinNiemeyer/cryptocurrency-app/notes.md

 questions:
-On the CoinPage, I want to implement Breadcrumbs as a component, but not sure how to implement the routing for all pages On the CoinPage.styles, how do I make this div fit to the content inside so the words aren't overlapping?
+On the CoinPage, I want to implement Breadcrumbs as a component, but not sure how to implement the routing for all pages On the buttongroup.styles, I'm trying to use ThemeProvider on line 25, but it's not working out.

 HTML character codes:
 arrows: